-22. One last thing - to begin the falling process we need to disable the 'On Floor' detail one the Pawn when it jumps.
+22. One last thing - to begin the falling process we need to disable the 'On Floor' detail once the Pawn jumps.
 You can do it this way:

-If the 'Direction' is 'Up' then we disable the detail by using Apparatus function.
+If the 'Direction' is 'Up' then we disable the detail by using the Apparatus function.
 Now you can both jump and fall.
 Just like in your real life, unless you're living on the moon or something.
-Anyways, that's it: